gulfofmaine/Neracoos-1-Buoy-App/Readme.md

 Then it will update the manifest and image spec used by [Argo CD](https://argo-cd.readthedocs.io/en/stable/) in the [`neracoos-do-cd`](https://github.com/gulfofmaine/neracoos-do-cd/) repo.

 Once the Github Actions workflow completes for the tag, Argo CD will pick up the changes and sync the deployment (usually within 3 minutes).

+See the [Release Template GitHub Issue](https://github.com/gulfofmaine/Neracoos-1-Buoy-App/issues/new/choose) for more information and instructions

 ## Exception Tracking